FredAtLandMetrics/corrigible/README.md

 ```
 The lines that begin with a *- directive:* can refer to *either* a directive container file or an ansible excerpt file.
 Like the host records above, they can contain run selectors and can be similarly included/excluded.

-As it happens, all of the directives in this section are refer to ansible playbook excerts except for the one with the 'directives-test' name.
+As it happens, all of the directives in this section are refer to ansible playbook excerpts except for the one with the 'directives-test' name.
 Note that there's no way to tell which is which without looking at the files in the directives directory.
 ```
 fred@chimera:~/Projects/corrigible$ ls test/resources/directives
 04_add_deploy_user.ansible.yml